Aeliot-Tm/todo-registrar/docs/supported_patters_of_comments.md

 It is some "username" which separated of tag by symbol "@".
 It sticks to pattern `/[a-z0-9._-]+/i`.
 System pass it in payload to registrar with aim to be used as "identifier" of assignee in issue tracker.

+## Compatibility

+Script implemented to support formats of "comments with expiration" provided by [staabm/phpstan-todo-by](https://github.com/staabm/phpstan-todo-by).
+On my point of view, it is cool feature which I'd like to use in my projects.

+So, script ignores comments which already have mark of "expiration".